 Bottom Line

-It's probably only a matter of time before Alaska fixes this quirk with connections that can make a business class ticket to Europe even cheaper.
-But until the airline does so, it's yours for the taking!
+A year after we first discovered this quirk with connections that can make a business class ticket to Europe even cheaper, it's still out there.
+And until the airline fixes it, it's yours for the taking.

 Expect this loophole to be fixed now it’s been pointed out online.
 Not like people in the industry don’t notice these blogs